What do I do first for SEO?

 Build links, but be careful how you do this and follow the rules.
 Cheaters (and buyers) don’t win in this particular area.

 Make sure your website is speedy.
 Google likes a fast site.
 Minifying your photos is probably the #1 thing you can do to help speed your site up.
-Most websites' speed issues tie to image size.
+Most websites' speed issues are tied to image size.

 Work to ensure your website is mobile-friendly.
 How does it look on a mobile phone, and can you easily interact with it.

 These are a few more advanced SEO strategies you can start working on once you’ve got the foundation in place.
-Plus, understanding your GA data will tell you if your SEO plan is working or not.
+Plus, understanding your GA data will tell you whether your SEO plan is working.

 If you want to learn more about this and have me walk you through it step-by-step, I teach how to do this in SimpleSEO Content, my signature SEO Content Marketing program.
 You can learn more here.
 I’d love to have you join me in class.